dougeby/IntuneDocs/intune-azure/manage-apps/what-is.md

 ---

-# Manage apps with Microsoft Intune
+# What is app management with Microsoft Intune?

 [!INCLUDE[azure_preview](../includes/azure_preview.md)]